keithjgrant/Taming-CSS/Crawling/chapter5.md

 ## The Display Property

-Sometimes, we want to force an element to behave as inline or block when it normally behaves as the opposite.
+Floating implicitly changes inline elements to be block-level, but sometimes we want to do this explicitly.
 We can do this with the `display` property:

 ```css
 .inline {